edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 rm C01D01_merged.log
 ```

-### 1.6  Automate paired-end merging with a shell script.
+###1.3.4.
+Automate paired-end merging with a shell script.
+_This shell script was written by Joshua Herr for EDAMAME2014_

 We would have to execute an iteration of the PANDAseq command for every pair of reads that need to be assembled.
 This could take a long time.
 So, we'll use a [shell script](https://github.com/edamame-course/2015-tutorials/blob/master/QIIME_files/Cen_pandaseq_merge.sh) to automate the task.
 You'll also need this [list](https://github.com/edamame-course/2015-tutorials/blob/master/QIIME_files/list2.txt) of file names.